I'm straight, but attracted to transgender or gay porn (or gay attracted to straight porn). What's up?

 I used to google HOCD every single day, but it caused so much confusion I had to stop.
 DO NOT look up any definitions of homosexuality or or believe what you read about homosexuality.
 I literally did everything you're not supposed to do.
 In time, you'll be able to read coming out stories and realize that was never you.
 You're not there yet though.
 You're where I was 6 months ago or so.
 Yeah, it takes a really fucking long time to get over, I'm not going to lie to you.

 For HOCD sufferers this predictable increase in anxiety tends to set off intense spikes (panics about orientation) and frantic "checking," often driving them back into addiction.
-Indeed, some report that their HOCD fears were trivial until they quit porn.
+Indeed, some report that their HOCD fears were trivial until they quit porn, and the added anxiety of porn withdrawal hit them.
 As the addicted brain targets the strongest "fix" it can think of: panic+checking+sexual arousal to HOCD-related stimuli, straight feelings seem to evaporate.

 Sexual arousal as reward